Our approach to responsible investing

 - We seek to ensure that ESG-related risks and considerations are taken seriously and are given material weight in a manager's investment decisions

-- Although not a formal requirement, we encourage our investment managers to be signatories to the United Nations Principles for Responsible Investment (UNPRI), or otherwise to adopt the principles as part of their investment processes
+- Although not a formal requirement, we encourage our investment managers to be signatories to the Principles for Responsible Investment, or otherwise to adopt these principles as part of their investment processes

-- An assessment of a manager's approach to ESG is a key element of our formal manager evaluation process, together with other investment considerations
+- An assessment of a manager's approach to ESG is an element of our formal manager evaluation process, together with other investment considerations

 - We will not consider working with managers who demonstrate insufficient or inadequate consideration of ESG-related issues